koush/docs.scrypted.app/scrypted-nvr/recording-storage.md

 For example, as seen in the screenshot below, inside the container `Resources`:

 1. Click `Add` and select `Mount Point`.
-2. Set the size to 1000GB (or whatever preference.
+2. Set the size to 1000GB (adjust accordingly).
-3. Set the mount to `/mnt/crucial` (or whatever name you prefer in place of "crucial").
-Proxmox VE Mount Points **MUST** place the mount point inside `/mnt` in the container.
+3. Set the mount to `/mnt/crucial` (the name can be any preference in place of "crucial").
+Importantly, the Proxmox VE Mount Points **MUST** set the path to be inside `/mnt` in the container.

 ![](/img/scrypted-nvr/proxmox-mount-point.png)